universitytimes/site/wp-content/plugins/useful-banner-manager/readme.txt

 1. Manage Banners

 == Changelog ==

+= 1.5 =
+* The conflict with qTranslate plugin is solved.
+* Fixed some bugs.

+= 1.4 =
+* Spanish and French translations are added.

 = 1.3 =
 * Added new options for banners - "Wrapper ID" (ID of the tag "div" wrapping the banner) and "Wrapper Class" (Class or classes of the tag "div" wrapping the banner).